At the beginning of your relationship, wowing each other was fairly easy.

 My grandfather married and loved my grandmother for over 50 years before she passed away.

 I am determined that his example will raise the odds of making it 50 or more years with my wife.

 Here are some of the romantic things that he did.

-This habit was so ingrained that for almost a year after she passed away, he still caught himself making her cup of coffee alongside of his.
+This habit was so ingrained that he still caught himself making her cup of coffee alongside his for almost a year after she passed away.

 3. The right gifts.

 The right gift is critical.